-Yet, I never bit the gardening bug until I had my home, a foreclosed house that had sat a year or more with its dead oak leaves and weeds and a few small, dead trees and shrubs.
+Yet, I never bit the gardening bug until I had my home, a foreclosed house that had sat for a year with its dead oak leaves and weeds and a few small, dead trees and shrubs.
 Even then I didn’t think about gardening much.
 Just cleaned up the debris and mowed the crabgrass.

 Then, a close friend, who’d become a surrogate mother to me, died in 2011 within a few months of a cancer diagnosis.
 Her death jolted me exponentially with grief, triggering another sudden loss I’d had in 2004; that of my younger brother who’d died in a car accident.

-So the digging began.
 The dirt silently took the beating as I pounded out my anger at losing two people who meant so much to me.
-Ripping roots and weeds with a pointed shovel or hand tool was a form of grief therapy, as with each break, I felt my heart sting with lost moments that had slipped through my fingers; All the things I could have said or done with these people I loved so deeply went unsaid and opportunities were suddenly and completely gone.
+Ripping roots and weeds with a pointed shovel or hand tool was a form of grief therapy.
+With each break, I felt my heart sting with lost moments that had slipped through my fingers; All the things I could have said or done with these people I loved so deeply went unsaid.
+Opportunities were suddenly and completely gone.
 All that shoveling, digging, pounding, bashing, ripping, cutting, barreling, pushing, pulling, and heaving was my desperate attempt to physically expunge my anger and shock.

 So gardening began as a kind of therapy for me.
 The therapy continues and has also morphed into a spiritual experience.
 It teaches me about the continuity of life and death; sometimes plants don’t survive no matter how much you do for them, while others die back only to spring forward in later seasons with greater energy and growth.